Github-Anderson/Github-Anderson.github.io/docs/lessons/CS182/superivsed-classification.md

 #### Splitting Criterion

 - A **splitting criterion** is a function that measures how good or useful splitting on a particular feature is *for a specified dataset*.
-- Idea: when deciding which feature to split on, use the one that optimizesthe splitting criterion.
+- Idea: when deciding which feature to split on, use the one that optimizes the splitting criterion.
 - Potential splitting criteria:
 	- Training error rate (minimize)
  	- Gini impurity (minimize) → CART algorithm